 “Room to Breathe,” Mary Lou’s third CD, was released in Fall 2017.
 This album is a safari into the urban wilderness of Los Angeles, moving across genres to encounter coyotes, wild birds, a wolf woman, beats, and poetic verse.
 “Room to Breathe” has enjoyed a robust life on college and public radio stations, with appearances on weekly Top 30 charts from Alaska to New York, including over 800 spins on WUOG.
 About “Room to Breathe,” Midwest Record wrote, “this engaging set delivers loads of sonic fulfillment.
 Killer stuff.”

 Ms. Newmark has been commissioned by the Los Angeles Alumni Chapter of Mu Phi Epsilon to write a work to celebrate the 100thAnniversary of the chapter.
-“Three Rivers” will be premiered by the composer on February 24, 2019 at the Moss Theater in Los Angeles.
+“Three Rivers” premiered by the composer on February 24, 2019 at the Moss Theater in Los Angeles.
 See performance video here.
 Later that year Mary Lou was invited to perform “Three Rivers” at the Electroacoustic Barn Dance Festival at Jacksonville University in Florida.

 In June 2010 the Culver City Chamber Orchestra (Arlette Cardenes, conductor) performed the West Coast premiere of “Canto de Luz – Song of Light, A Concerto for Electric Violin and Orchestra,” with Ms. Newmark as soloist.
 This performance featured Mary Lou’s fully revised score and the addition of a new cadenza.
 Originally commissioned by the Montpelier Chamber Orchestra in 2003, “Canto de Luz” remains one of a handful of concertos for electric violin and orchestra ever written.
 The original premiered in March of that year to a standing room only audience in Montpelier Vermont with the composer as soloist.